giovanniboscu/continuous-section-field/README.md

   - access to `w0`, `w1` and distances `d(i,j)`, `di(i,j)`, `de(i,j)`
   - standard `math` functions for custom laws

+> **Geometric scope and limitations**
+> CSF is not a FEM solver: it provides a geometric formulation for a multiple non-prismatic member and returns sectional properties (and derived stiffness fields) for beam-based analysis or external solvers.
+> Curved outlines are handled by polygonal approximation (increase the

 ---
 ## 🛠 Installation & Quick Start